|Southern States Try to Destroy NAACP (1956-1964)|

 commission's charter, everyone understands that terms like "federal

-to maintain segregation by any means necessary and to destroy the NAACP and
+is to maintain segregation by any means necessary and to destroy the NAACP

 The MSC is granted a hefty budget and extensive investigative powers to act as the state's secret political police.
 It sets up a public relations arm that distributes literature and dispatches speakers outside the South to defend segregation and condemn civil rights groups as "Communists" and "Communist-inspired."
 It works closely with, and grants state funds to, the White Citizens Council.